 In straightforward, low-conflict cases, things may progress smoothly.
 However, with forms to fill out, appointments to appear at, and many other moving parts, it doesn’t take much for problems to arise.
 That doesn’t even take flaring emotions into account.

 Ill-advised choices harm your cause in a variety of ways.
 You may miss out on assets in the division of property.
-Mistakes can impact spousal maintenance (alimony) or child support.
+Mistakes can impact spousal maintenance, child support, or even custody arrangements.

 This should come as no surprise, but divorce is expensive.
 One of the frequent mistakes men make in divorce is ignoring finances.
 It costs money to file papers or respond to a motion.
 Then there are attorney’s fees.

 Beyond that, you also have many other factors to consider, including:

 - Keep an eye on joint bank accounts or credit cards.